classicsman/CLmay2020/README.md

 then concatenates and formats that raw input into a text file that has taken out unwanted information and more neatly presents it versus what it would look like if I just simply pasted the raw information into a text file.

 The desire to do this program comes from having made such text files by hand every few weeks from the raw information, which takes about a half hour or more.
 This program should only take about five minutes, most of which is accessing the accounts on the various libraries' websites.
-The data is my actual accountdata, taken on July 26, 2020.
+The data is my actual account data, taken on July 26, 2020.

 **How to Run the Program:**